Patfer-Coding-Company/MexBot/README.md

 - Discord - Chat with team and community
 - Twitter - Follow for updates and announcements
-- GitHub Discussions - Share ideas and ask questions
+- Community Forums - Share ideas and ask questions

 ## Acknowledgments

-MexBot builds on top of other awesome open-source projects:
+MexBot builds on top of other awesome technologies and frameworks:

 - Browser Use
 - Puppeteer